mr-superonion/imPT/README.md

 Fast estimator for Lensing Perturbation (lensPT) from astronomical images

-A simple code to compute the response to lensing perturbation and remove the perturbation from noise, PSF and sky background.
+A simple code to compute the response to lensing perturbations and remove the bias due to the perturbation from image noise.

 ## Installation